-Leeds Indie Food Festival reveals full line-up of events as it prepares to celebrate its fifth year
+Leeds Indie Food Festival kicks off its fifth year

 Leeds Indie Food Festival Line-Up Highlights:

 Sneaky Experience presents Feast & Fiesta – 11th May 11:30 - 22:30

 LIF and Sneaky Experience present Feast & Fiesta, a show-stopping weekend of delicious food & drink and carnival vibes, all within the atmospheric setting of Kirkstall Abbey.
 Expect latin rhythms, mouth-watering food and drink and performance aplenty!